drizzt/stompserver/README.txt

 To use the activerecord queue storage use -q activerecord: stompserver -p 61613 -b 0.0.0.0 -q activerecord
-It will try to read the etc/database.yml file in the current directory (or the working directory specified in the config file with cwd).
+It will try to read the etc/database.yml file in the working directory.
 Here's an example of a database.yml for a PostgreSQL database named stompserver on the 'dbserver' host usable by PostgreSQL's user 'foo' with password 'bar'(see ActiveRecord's documentation for the parameters needed by your database):

   adapter: postgresql
   database: stompserver